UtrechtUniversity/VPDC-Pathology-Report-Parser/README.md

 The script extracts data from standard pathology reports from the UU's VDPC ([Veterinair Pathologisch Diagnostisch Centrum](https://www.uu.nl/onderzoek/veterinair-pathologisch-diagnostisch-centrum)), provided as PDF files.

-The script was written using pathologies all relating to dogs, but theoretically it should also work for reports on other amnimals.
+The script was written using pathologies all relating to dogs, but theoretically it should also work for reports on other animals (untested).
 See the Usage-section for details.

 ## Prerequisites